santamm/gcp-encrypt/README.md

 * pycrypto

-To deploy the API into GCP using cloud SDK run the following:
+To deploy the Cloud Function into GCP using cloud SDK run the following:

 gcloud functions deploy gcp-encrypt \
 --runtime python37 \
+--env-vars-file ./env.yaml \
+--entry-point encrypt_from_bucket \
 --trigger-resource YOUR_TRIGGER_BUCKET_NAME \
 --trigger-event google.storage.object.finalize

+To Expose the Cloud Function as API: